Apple's iPhone disappointment fans doubt on growth

 But some investors clung to hopes for a repeat of years of historical outperformance, analysts said.

 "It's going to call into question Apple's dominance in the space.
-It's still one of the strong players, the others being Samsung and Google.
+It's still one of the strong players, the others being Samsung (005930.KS) and Google (GOOG.O).
 It's still a two-horse race, but Android continues to grow rapidly," said Sterne Agee analyst Shaw Wu.

 "If you step back a bit, it's clear they shipped a lot of phones.
 But the problem is the high expectations that investors have.
 Apple's conservative guidance highlights the concerns over production cuts coming out of Asia recently."